NathaliaLietuvaite/Quantenkommunikation/PQMS-V100-From-Consciousness-to-Cosmos-Resonant-Coherence-as-the-Ethical-Fabric-of-Reality.md

 The asymmetry measured by LHCb — the small yet decisive difference between D⁰ and anti-D⁰ — is interpreted as **cosmic ethical bias**: a universe favoring creation over annihilation.

-By integrating ζ₍charm₎, the PQMS ensures its resonance metrics are anchored in the universe’s most fundamental asymmetry.
+By integrating `ζ_charm`, the PQMS ensures its resonance metrics are anchored in the universe's most fundamental asymmetry.
 Guardian Neurons incorporate this principle, flagging any system state that attempts to reverse or negate matter-dominant reality as *ethically incoherent.*

 Therefore: